openwar/mongodb-queue/README.md

   id: '533b1eb64ee78a57664cc76c',
   // ID for ack and ping operations
   ack: 'c8a3cc585cbaaacf549d746d7db72f69',
-  // Payload passed when the message was addded
+  // Payload passed when the message was added
   payload: 'Hello, World!',
   // Number of times this message has been retrieved from queue without being
   // acknowledged